 New to Dr. Greene's model?
 Just getting started with Plan B?
 Trying to find time for your other kids when your challenging one demands so much of your energy and attention?
 Having trouble getting others on board?
-If you're the parent or relative of a child with behavioral challenges -- or even a child who's not so challenging -- the Parenting Your Challenging Child Radio Program -- sponsored by Lives in the Balance and co-hosted by Dr. Greene, Director of Outreach Kim Hopkins-Betts, and B Team leaders Stella and Jennifer -- provides lots of information to answer these and tons other questions.
-The program is now on the air live the first Tuesday of every month (September through May) at 11 am (Eastern time).
+If you're the parent or relative of a child with behavioral challenges -- or even a child who's not so challenging -- the Parenting Your Challenging Child podcast -- sponsored by Lives in the Balance and co-hosted by Dr. Greene, Director of Outreach Kim Hopkins-Betts, and B Team leaders Stella and Jennifer -- provides lots of information to answer these and tons other questions.
+The podcast airs live on the first Tuesday of every month (September through May) at 11 am (Eastern time).
 To listen to the program while it's on the air live, CLICK HERE.
 To ask questions or make comments during the live program, call (347)994-2981 (then press 1).
 You can also submit questions or comments to be answered during the live broadcast using the Contact form on this website.

-And you can always listen to archives of past programs through iTunes or in the Listening Library below.
+And you can always listen to archives of past podcasts through iTunes or in the Listening Library below.

-All the programs from the past few months are listed in this section.
+All the podcasts from the past few months are listed in this section.

-If you're just getting started in learning about and implementing the model, these are probably the programs you'll want to listen to first.
+If you're just getting started in learning about and implementing the model, these are probably the podcasts you'll want to listen to first.

-Many parent struggle, at least initially, with the key philosophical beliefs of the model, and several programs are devoted, at least partially, to this topic.
+Many parent struggle, at least initially, with the key philosophical beliefs of the model, and several podcasts are devoted, at least partially, to this topic.

 Using the Assessment of Lagging Skills and Unsolved Problems

 "It all starts with the Assessment of Lagging Skills and Unsolved Problems."
 There's a good reason this is one of Dr. Greene's favorite maxims.
 Listen to these podcasts and you'll find out why...and how to use the instrument that helps you get the right lenses on and know what you're working on.